curveballdaniel/uni-discord-bot/README.md

 # Starting up the bot

 Simply run `node index.js` to start the bot!
+If the bot is not running, it will show as offline in the Discord server.
+Then, none of the commands will work.

 # Required files